 Application probing automates the process of checking the health of Citrix Virtual Apps that are published in a Site.
 The results of application probing are available in Director.

 - Delivery Controller runs version 7.18 or later.

 - Endpoint machines running probe agents are Windows machines with Citrix Receiver for Windows Version 4.8 or later, or Citrix Workspace app for Windows (formerly Citrix Receiver for Windows) Version 1808 or later.
 Workspace app for Unified Windows Platform (UWP) is not supported.

-- Director supports the default form based authentication.
+- Director and StoreFront support the default form-based authentication.

 User accounts/permissions required to run Application Probing:

 - A unique StoreFront user to probe on each endpoint machine.
 The StoreFront user need not be an administrator; the probes can run in a non-admin context.

 - User accounts with Windows administrator permissions to install and configure the Citrix Probe Agent on the endpoint machines

 - A full administrator user account or a custom role with the following permissions.
 Reusing existing user accounts for application probing might log off the users’ active sessions.